Pregnancy Food List

 Protein

-Protein helps build tissues, muscles, and organs in the developing baby.
+Protein helps build tissues, muscles, and organs.

 Fiber

-Fruits to Eat During Pregnancy
+Best Fruits to Eat During Pregnancy

 Berries